tbreunung/Auto_SSM_O5/README.md

 [3] G. Haller and S. Ponsioen.
 Nonlinear normal modes and spectral submanifolds: existence, uniqueness and use in model reduction.
 Nonlinear Dynamics 86, 1493–1534, 2016.

 [4] S. Ponsioen, T. Pedergnana and G. Haller.
 Automated computation of autonomous spectral submanifolds for nonlinear modal analysis. submitted (2017) https://arxiv.org/abs/1709.00886

+# Installation notes

+Tested on MATLAB R2016a.

+ 1) After you unzipped the files to mydir, put the Current Directory in MATLAB to mydir.

+ 2) Follow the instructions from Call_Auto_SSM.m to set up your system and compute the SSM.

+Maintained by Thomas Breunung, brethoma at ethz dot ch September 17, 2017.